skg-if/interoperability-framework/docs/research-product.md

 ```

 ### `relevant_organisations`
-*List* (optional): A list of relevant [Organisation](https://skg-if.github.io/interoperability-framework/docs/agent) identifiers associated with the [Research product](), in case the individual affiliations of the [Person](https://skg-if.github.io/interoperability-framework/docs/agent) are not available.
+*List* (optional): A list of relevant [Organisation](https://skg-if.github.io/interoperability-framework/docs/agent) identifiers associated with the [Research product], in case the individual affiliations of the [Person](https://skg-if.github.io/interoperability-framework/docs/agent) are not available.

 ```json
     "relevant_organisations": ["org_1", "org5"]
 ```

 ### `funding`
-*List* (optional): A list of relevant [Grant](https://skg-if.github.io/interoperability-framework/docs/grant) identifiers associated with the [Research product]().
+*List* (optional): A list of relevant [Grant](https://skg-if.github.io/interoperability-framework/docs/grant) identifiers associated with the [Research product].

 ```json
     "funding": ["grant_1", "grant_2"]